Specialist mentor support

 How does it work?

-Depending on your eligibility, you may be able to meet on a weekly or fortnightly basis to help you to stay positive and motivated throughout the academic year.
+Depending on your eligibility, you may be able to meet your mentor on a regular basis to help you to stay positive and motivated throughout the academic year.

-The Wellbeing Service is there to support you.
-If you are feeling particularly challenged or overwhelmed, please contact us or complete our wellbeing registration form to discuss how this can be resolved.
+The Wellbeing Service is also there to support you.
+If you are feeling particularly challenged or overwhelmed, please read through their support options or complete the wellbeing registration form to discuss how this can be resolved.

 We have developed a number of self-help resources on various topics commonly discussed in specialist mentor support.
 Please refer to these self-help resources for additional information and advice.